 Board Members

-Darshell Silva is a Library and Media Specialist, per course faculty member at the University of Rhode Island, and Education Technology Consultant for various organizations.
-She holds a Master of Library and Information Studies degree, a School Library Media Specialist Certification, both from the University of Rhode Island, and a Blended Learning Certificate from Roger Williams University.
-Darshell teaches information literacy, technology instruction, coding, and maker education, among other duties.
+Darshell Silva is a Library and Media Specialist and Education Technology Consultant for various organizations.
+She holds a Master of Library and Information Studies degree, a School Library Media Specialist Certification, both from the University of Rhode Island, Blended Learning Certificate from Roger Williams University, and a Computer Science Teaching Certification.
+Darshell teaches information literacy, computer science, and maker education, among other duties.
 She has served on many educational organization boards as well as won numerous awards for her excellence in education.
 She comes from a long line of Cape Verdean stevedores and has worked with SSHSA to incorporate ship history project based learning lessons in her classroom.

 Kate Vescera is a lawyer and RMS Queen Mary afficionado who is also chairwoman of SSHSA’s Southern California Chapter.
 She earned a bachelor’s degree in international political economics and Russian in 2007, and a juris doctor from Pepperdine Law School in 2012 with a Master’s Degree in dispute resolution.
-She is currently a partner at The Amin Law Group in Irvine, California.
+She is currently a partner at TALG, Ltd. in Irvine, California.
 In addition to her work with SSHSA, Kate is also a mentor with Motivating Our Students Through Experience (MOSTe), a community-based mentoring, scholarship and college-access organization that encourages young women’s education and success.
-She also serves on the board of QMI Restore the Queen, which is dedicated to the preservation, restoration, and protection of the Queen Mary.
+She also serves as an advisor of QMI Restore the Queen, which is dedicated to the preservation, restoration, and protection of the Queen Mary.
 Kate has been an SSHSA member since 2014.

 CAPT Terry Tilton USN (Ret.) grew up on a farm in Iowa, but as a young man he longed for the sea.
 He attended and graduated from the U.S. Naval Academy in Annapolis, Maryland, serving 25 years as a Naval Officer and completing a career qualified to command any ship in the Navy.
 He collects unique maritime artifacts, including one of the finest collections of ship builder’s plates.
 He is a researcher and author of several feature-length articles in PowerShips, most notably his extensive compilations on companies such as Ingalls Shipbuilding.
 He is also an active participant as researcher, author, speaker, and officer in the Southern California Chapter of SSHSA.